Trams in Lausanne

-Lausanne, a city in western Switzerland and a cultural and commercial centre, has returned its tramway as a modern tram system.

-Lausanne once had a standard steel wheeled tramway network.
-Its heyday was during the 1930s.
+Lausanne, a city in western Switzerland and a cultural and commercial centre, once had a standard steel wheeled tramway network.
+Opened in 1896, its heyday was during the 1930s.
 The tram service was completely stopped in 1964.
-Trams returned to Lausanne in 1991 as Métro Line M1 light rail.
+Trams returned to Lausanne in 1991 as the light rail Lausanne Metro Line M1 and in 2026 as the Lausanne tramway.

 History

 Unlike many cities of the world, the Lausanne tram system was started directly as electric tram.